ctitmus19/fun-events/docs/tutorials/add-user.md

 Open the Postman app on your desktop and complete the following steps:

+1. Ensure that the fun-events JSON file is running in a command line tool.
-1. Create a new request with the following values:
+2. Create a new request with the following values:
 - **Method:** POST
 - **URL:** {base_url}/users
 - **Headers:**